OpenHFT/Zero-Allocation-Hashing/README.md

     }
    ```
    using the API provided by this project.
- - You need to byte sequences of unknown length, for the simpliest example, `Iterator<Byte>`.
+ - You need to hash byte sequences of beforehand unknown length, for the simpliest example,
+ - `Iterator<Byte>`.
  - You need to transform the byte sequence (e. g. encode or decode it with a specific coding),
    and hash the resulting byte sequence on the way without dumping it to memory.